PRP Hair Restoration in Grants Pass, OR

 At Southern Oregon Medical Aesthetics, we combine medical expertise with personalized care.
 Whether you're seeing the first signs of male pattern baldness, dealing with female pattern hair loss, or simply hoping for fuller hair, PRP may be your solution.

-Book your consultation today and take the first step toward new hair growth and renewed confidence; naturally, right here in Grants Pass.
+Schedule a PRP hair consultation today and take the first step toward new hair growth and renewed confidence; naturally, right here in Grants Pass.